-I remember being about 32 weeks pregnant and all the conversation at work switched from, "How ya feeling?" to "Are you packed yet?".
+I remember being about 32 weeks pregnant and all the conversation at work switched from, “How ya feeling?” to “Is your hospital bag packed yet?”.

 You really don’t need much to have a baby.
 Got your vagina?
 Packed!

 However, if you’re having a hospital birth, there are a few things to make your stay a little more pleasant.
 Here’s the list I came up with, but feel free to let me know what you took, or are taking.

 Hospital pillows are about the thickness of a communion wafer – maybe it’s so you can’t smother someone with them to get your inheritance early, dunno – so it’s always nice to have a pillow from home.
 Not only is more comfortable, but your pillow kind of smells like your bed and that’s always comforting.
 Use a non-white pillowcase so it’s not confused with a hospital pillow that someone could walk off with when you’re in the “loo trying to poo”.